ibimina/ibfitness/README.md

-# Ibfitnness
+# Ibfitness

-"Ibfitnness" is a web app for tracking one's health.
+"Ibfitness" is a web app for tracking one's health.
 It is a Single Page Application (SPA) that allows users track body weight, meal intake, water intake.

 Our goal here is to Build a single page web application using the React library
 ![]()